 Attachment #2 also outlines the recovery/subrogation data in further detail, which represents costs that Haldimand County was able to recover for damage by a responsible third party.
-It is important to note that the subrogation figures do not necessarily reflect the actual quarter that the damage may have occurred, rather they reflect the recovered amounts received in the 4th quarter.
-The recovery process and timeline can vary depending on the type and nature of the claim that staff process or subrogate.
+It is important to note that the subrogation figures do not necessarily reflect the actual quarter that the damage/claim may have occurred, rather they reflect the recovered amounts received in the 1st quarter.
+The recovery process and timeline can vary depending on the type and nature of the claim.